inetprocess/sugarcli/README.md

 # Configuration
 You can save some configurations options in different location.
-The latter one will override the previous one.
+The latter one will override the previous one:
 `/etc/sugarclirc`
 `$HOME/.sugarclirc`
 `./.sugarclirc`